-Oil transparency and opacity in Sudan: The case of talisman
+Oil transparency and opacity in Sudan: The case of Talisman

 One oil company operating in Sudan has previously published information on the price of oil exports.
 Talisman, a Canadian oil company that, until it pulled out of the country was part of the GNPOC consortium, published the consortium's calculation on the volume of crude oil lifted, sold to refineries and exported in 2001, before oil revenue sharing between north and south began.
 According to the prices provided by the Government of Sudan, Talisman calculated that the government's oil exports totalled \$151 million.
-According to the annual average oil price achieved by the GNPOC consortium, Talisman calculated that the government's oil exports would have totalled \$163 million.
+According to the annual average oil price achieved by the GNPOC consortium, Talisman calculated that the government's oil exports totalled \$163 million.
 In other words, there was an eight percent discrepancy between the oil price stated by the government and the oil price achieved by the oil consortium.
 One explanation for this could be that the oil consortium was able to obtain a higher price for oil than was the Sudanese government.
 In 2001, GNPOC was the only consortium extracting oil in Sudan, so one company publishing alone was more significant then than it would be now.
-The figures were published with the permission of the Government of Sudan, 119 but for 2000 only; the following year Talisman stopped publishing such figures.
-120 of Nile blend sold by the government.
-For both of these months, April and June 2008, the price reported by the media was higher than the price reported by the government: in April it was 45 cents higher and in June it was 95 cents higher.
+The figures were published with the permission of the Government of Sudan, but for 2000 only; the following year Talisman stopped publishing such figures.